goclem/delineation/README.md

 ## Usage

 The script `delineation.R` can be executed from the Linux or Mac Terminals or the Windows Command Prompt using the commands below.
 Alternatively, do-file `delineation_wrapper.do` is a wrapper to allows to execute the script `delineation.R` from Stata.
+As a example, the `input` folder of the project contains the input rasters (i.e. `density.tif` and `unlivable.tif`) for the Paris area.
+The instructions below computes delineations using this input data.
+The different output rasters can be found in the `output` folder of the project.

 **Linux or Mac Terminal**